Clearing up myths about root canal therapy, The truth about this safe, painless, tooth-preserving treatment

 Additionally, your teeth also support the structure of the surrounding bone in the jaw.
 Once teeth are lost, bone loss follows.
 This process can have destructive consequences on the appearance and shape of your face, as well as your ability to chew food and speak clearly and correctly.

 This is just the tip of the iceberg as far as root canal treatment-related misconceptions go.
 We also encourage you to think of root canal therapy more in terms of an efficient “deep cleaning” for the inside of the tooth.
 It is also an affordable, tooth-preserving alternative to time-consuming and costly restorative treatments.
 Call Endodontic Associates of Georgia at (770) 954-8338 without delay.
-Our specialists, Drs Damaries Candelario-Soto, Yanina Figueroa, Julio Chinchilla, Joseph Yoo, and Shaletha Bolden, will get you out of pain and back on a healthy track in no time.
+Our specialists, Drs Damaries Candelario-Soto, Yanina Figueroa, Joseph Yoo, Shaletha Bolden, and Yasir Al-Drugh, will get you out of pain and back on a healthy track in no time.